Entrepreneurship is so much more than just building startups. It is a way of thinking, a way of working, a way of being.

-We believe entrepreneurship is a mindset and a skillset anyone can learn.
-It helps you become flexible and adaptable.
+Entrepreneurial thinking helps you become flexible and adaptable.
 It encourages you to find opportunity in chaos.
 It helps you adopt a “move fast and break things” mentality to rapidly iterate your way to a great outcome.
-And we are here to show you how to embrace this mindset and skillset so you can be successful, whatever you decide to do in your professional journey.
+Entrepreneurial thinkers are everywhere – in startups, in big companies, in non profits, in educational institutes, even in the government.

 We provide academic courses that offer practical, real-world entrepreneurial experiences and teaching to help prepare students to become active citizens and leaders across all disciplines and segments of society and to continuously change the world for the better.
 Students can either take our courses as electives or enroll in one of our two entrepreneurship minors.